Suraj Abdurrahman: Biography

 Abdurrahman was born in Kaduna where he had his primary education at LEA Primary School, before proceeding to the Keffi Government College for his secondary education.
 He graduated with division 1 distinction in the West African Senior School Certificate Examination in 1972.
 He thereafter proceeded to the School of Basic Studies of the Ahmadu Bello University in Zaria until July 1973 when he was admitted into the Nigeria Defence Academy in Kaduna as a member of the 14th regular combatant course.
 In 1975, he was commissioned as a Second Lieutenant into the Nigeria Army Corps of Engineers.
 Abdurrahman held multiple commands, instructor and staff appointments in the course of his career both locally and internationally.
 In January 2007, he became the Chief of Policy and Plans for the Nigerian Army.
 It was from that post that he was appointed the Chief of Staff of the Armed Forces of Liberia.
 He effectively commanded the AFL from 6 June 2007 to 11 February 2014, when he handed over to a Liberian Officer.

 In the course of his Service, General Abdurrahman attended various military and civil courses.
-He was an alumnus of the Nigerian Army School of Military Engineers (NASME).
-Nigerian Armed Forces Command and Staff College (AFCSC) as well as the National War College where he graduated with distinction.
+He was an alumnus of the Nigerian Army School of Military Engineers (NASME), the Nigerian Armed Forces Command and Staff College (AFCSC) as well as the National War College where he graduated with distinction.
 Abdurrahman returned to the Ahmadu Bello University for his bachelor of sciences in 1979 and master's degree in 1981, capping it with a PhD from the Heriot-Watt University in Edinburgh In 1985.